Kendhikolhudhoo: Education

 Kendhikulhudhoo School is the only school on the island.
-It is a public school under the jurisdiction of Ministry of Education which provides preschool, primary, secondary and higher secondary education.
+It was opened on 28 February 1967 and is a public school under the Ministry of Education which provides preschool, primary, secondary and higher secondary education.
+The school was originally operating in 3 campuses, but merged to one session in 2012 in a single building.
 There are 455 students currently studying in the school.
-The school is renowned as a leading edge school in Noonu Atoll and were among the first schools to incorporate science as well as commerce stream subjects in secondary and higher secondary level.
-The school strives for excellence in all areas, with a well-led team of staff, all highly committed to improving the standard of teaching and learning.

 In addition, an outreach center under the Faculty of Open Learning of Maldives National University was recently established in the island.
 The center currently offers foundation, diploma and degree programs in the field of business, judicial administration and education.
 Courses open for admission in the center January 2017 include Bachelor of Business, Diploma in Judicial Administration, Bachelor of Teaching primary and English for Further Studies.
 There are some other educational institutions like Quran classes and tuition centers as well in the island.

 Economy

 The island has 16 shops and 6 restaurants.
 Most of the shops are dedicated to retail grocery and daily use items while there are 3 shops which sell garment and cosmetic items and 2 dedicated to selling construction materials as well.
 Major items required for construction like cement, timber and plastic pipe and fittings can be bought from these shops.
 Goods like furniture and other household items which are not available on the island are bought from the Atoll capital Manadhoo and Capital Male'.

-Majority of the working age population work in tourism industry especially the youth population.
-However, an equal number of people also work in the fishing industry.
+Most of the working age population work in the tourism and fishing industries.
 Currently, there are 7 fishing vessels operating on the island.
-Some have also found employment in the few government institutions in the island while others work in capital Male in public or private offices.

-There are 5 government institutions providing employment for the people.
-The biggest employer among them is Kendhikulhudhoo School followed by Kendhikulhudhoo health center and Secretariat of Kendhikulhudhoo council.
-Kendhikulhudhoo court and the branch of FENAKA cooperation in the island providing electricity to the households also provides some employment opportunities.
+The biggest government employer in the island is Kendhikulhudhoo School followed by Kendhikulhudhoo Health Center and the Secretariat of Kendhikulhudhoo council.
+There is also a court and a branch of FENAKA cooperation in the island that provides electricity, water, and sewage services.

 The island does not have any bank or a branch of a bank.
 However, one retail shop provides a cash back service where customers can withdraw up to MVR 2000 per transaction from debit cards of Bank of Maldives.
 Apart from this, a team of Bank of Maldives visits the island every month for one day.
 This team provides some banking functions like deposits, withdrawals, and applications for different services offered by Bank of Maldives.